-Nature of Violation Sanction/Penalties

-Exception

-1. Issuing e-money Applicable penalties

-without prior BSP under Sections 36 &

-approval 37 of R.A.
-No. 7653;

-'' Watchlisting of

-owners/partners/

-principal officers

-2. Violation of any Applicable penalties

-of the provisions of prescribed under the

-R.A.
-No. 9160 (Anti- Act

-Money Laundering

-Law of 2001 as

-amended by R.A.No.

-9191 and its

-implementing rules

-and regulations

-3. Violation/s of Penalties and sanctions

-this Section under the

-abovementioned laws

-and other applicable

-laws, rules and

-regulations
+1 Nature of Violation Exception Sanction/Penalties Issuing e-money without prior BSP approval Applicable penalties under Sections 36 & 37 of R.A.
+No. 7653; Watchlisting of owners/partners/ principal officers 2.
+Violation of any of the provisions of R.A.
+No. 9160 (Anti-Money Laundering Law of 2001 as amended by R.A.No.
+9191 and its implementing rules and regulations Applicable penalties prescribed under the Act 3.
+Violation/s of this Section Penalties and sanctions under the abovementioned laws and other applicable laws, rules and regulations the BSP, within one (1) month from the 26 March 2009 a certification signed by the President or Officer with equivalent rank and function that it is in compliance with all the applicable requirements of this Section.
+Otherwise, they are required to submit within the same period the measures they will undertake, with the corresponding timelines, to conform to the provisions that they have not complied with subject to BSP approval.